projectultra/TwitterSentiment-Analysis/README.md

 # TwitterSentiment-Analysis
-My First Project to learn about Machine Learning.
+My First Project to delve into Machine Learning.